-- having regard to the millions of, mostly healthy, animals culled and the heavy social and psychological impact on both farmers and non-farmers caused by the outbreak of Footand-Mouth Disease (FMD) in the EU in 2001; - having regard to the huge financial losses in the farming business, the tourist business and in those businesses which happened to be located in FMD affected areas; - having regard to the FMD outbreak in South Korea in April 2002, involving 851 confirmed and reported cases; - having regard to the World Cup football being held in South Korea and Japan from 31 May to 30 June 2002, which are expected to attract over 650 000 visitors, including a large number of citizens of EU member states; - A. whereas Directive 72/462 (EEC) of 12 December 1972 on health and veterinary inspection problems upon importation of bovine animals and swine and fresh meat from third countries does not apply to meat forming part of travellers' personal luggage and intended for their personal consumption, in so far as the amount or quantity transported does not exceed 1 kg per person and provided that the meat comes from a third country or part of a third country appearing on the list drawn up in accordance with Article 3 of the Directive, and whereas South Korea does not appear on that list; - B. whereas the FMD virus can be readily transmitted, e.g. from food items carried by tourists such as soccer fans, if the food contains FMD-infected products of animal origin, - C. whereas the human body may act as a vector for the spread of the disease, although the virus is not dangerous for human beings; - D. whereas border controls and prevention measures aimed at prohibiting the introduction of FMD-virus by tourists are much less stringent at EU airports compared with the measures taken at airports and border control posts in the United States, Australia and New Zealand; - E. whereas the report of the Commission's Food and Veterinary Office concerning border inspection posts (DG(SANCO) 3387/2001-MR Final) found serious failings in the measures applied at ports and airports with regard to import controls on food and animals;
+- having regard to the huge economic losses and the heavy social and psychological impact caused by foot-and-mouth disease (FMD) in the EU in 2001, - having regard to the FMD outbreak in South Korea in April 2002, involving 851 confirmed and reported cases, - having regard to the football world championships (World Cup) being held in South Korea and Japan from 31 May to 30 June, which are expected to attract over 650 000 visitors, including a large proportion from the EU, - A. whereas Directive 72/462 (EEC) of 12 December 1972 on health and veterinary inspection problems upon importation of bovine animals and swine and fresh meat from third countries does not apply to meat forming part of travellers' personal luggage and intended for their personal consumption, in so far as the amount or quantity transported does not exceed 1 kg per person and provided that the meat comes from a third country or part of a third country appearing on the list drawn up in accordance with Article 3 of the Directive, and whereas South Korea does not appear on that list, - B. whereas the FMD virus can be readily transmitted, e.g. from food carried by tourists, if it contains FMD-infected products of animal origin, - C. whereas the human body may act as a vector for the spread of the disease, although the virus is not dangerous for human beings, - D. whereas border controls and prevention measures aimed at avoiding the introduction of FMD by tourists are much less stringent at EU airports compared with the measures taken in the United States, Australia or New Zealand, - E. whereas the report of the Commission's Food and Veterinary Office concerning border inspection posts (DG(SANCO) 3387/2001-MR Final) found serious failings in the measures applied at ports and airports with regard to import controls on food and animals, - 1.
+Calls on the Member States to immediately tighten up their control measures at EU airports with respect to the import of food by tourists from non-EU countries, making, in particular, increased use of sniffer dogs; - 2.
+Calls on the Member States to immediately launch an information campaign to highlight the risks of introducing FMD in imported foodstuffs which may carry the virus;